 Racial profiling by the Border Police and other police forces deployed in the region of Hautes-Alpes have also been reported, whereby passengers who appear to be of African origin are being controlled in board trains arriving from Italy.
 Moreover, persons who explicitly express the intention to seek asylum have been refused entry by the French authorities on the basis that Italy is responsible for their claim, without being placed under the formal procedure foreseen by the Dublin Regulation.

 Media reports have documented incidents of unaccompanied children refused entry by police authorities and directed towards the Italian border.
-The Italian Minister of Interior also accused France of such practices in October 2018.
+The Italian Minister of Interior also accused France of such practices back in October 2018.
+In 2020, French Administrative courts have regularly condemned the Prefecture for its illegal practices at the border violating the rights of the children.
+Several NGOs further published a report in October 2020 on the illegal practices of the French authorities in this regard, which seem to be applied at several borders.

 Despite strong condemnation by monitoring bodies, civil society organisations, as well as court rulings condemning Prefectures for failing to register the asylum applications of people entering through Italy, practice remains unchanged.
 In response to a report by the General Controller of Places of Detention (CGLPL), the Ministry of Interior stated in June 2018 that refusals of entry are not in contravention of the law, invoking Article 20(4) of the Dublin Regulation according to which “[w]here an application for international protection is lodged with the competent authorities of a Member State by an applicant who is on the territory of another Member State, the determination of the Member State responsible shall be made by the Member State in whose territory the applicant is present.”
 Through this statement, the Ministry implies that asylum applications are made before French officials on Italian soil.

-Local habitants have supported asylum seekers by rescuing them on the mountain, for example in Nevache, a small village in the Alps.
-Others have helped some migrants to reach Nice in order to apply asylum there.
-The restrictions on access to the territory have been coupled with criminalisation of humanitarian assistance.
-Several of these people helping migrants have been prosecuted and ultimately convicted by French courts.
+Local habitants have supported asylum seekers at the border inter alia by rescuing them on the mountain, but the increased restrictions on access to the territory have been coupled with criminalisation of humanitarian assistance.
+Several persons helping migrants have been prosecuted and ultimately convicted by French courts.
 For example, on 8 August 2017, Cedric Herroux received a four-month suspended sentence by the Court of Appeal of Aix-en Provence for helping migrants.
 The Constitutional Court held in July 2018 that this sentence was unconstitutional as it violated the fraternity principle, and the Court of Cassation quashed the conviction.
 Convictions continue to be delivered in other cases.
 On 26 February 2020, the Court of Cassation further held that the protection of acts of solidarity is not limited to individual and personal actions but also extends to a militant action carried out within an association.
+Consequently, another conviction of Cedric Herroux was quashed by the Court of appeal of Lyon in May 2020.
+As reported by a Member of the European Parliament, Damien Carême, actions of volunteers trying to help migrants at the border are still complicated by the police in the beginning of 2021.

 Access at the Spanish land border